rohan-paul/Awesome-JavaScript-Interviews/React/pureComponent.md

 Using PureComponent will help you prevent this wasted re-render.
 For instance, if a prop is a string or boolean and it changes, a PureComponent is going to recognize that, but if a property within an object is changing, a PureComponent is not going to trigger a re-render.

-**An easy way to optimize a React component for performance is to make it a class, and make it extend React.PureComponent instead of React.Component.
-This way, the component will only re-render if it’s state is changed or if it’s props have changed.
-It will no longer mindlessly re-render every single time its parent re-renders; it will ONLY re-render if one of its props has changed since the last render.**

 Here’s where immutability comes in: if you’re passing props into a PureComponent, you have to make sure that those props are updated in an immutable way.
 That means, if they’re objects or arrays, you’ve gotta replace the entire value with a new (modified) object or array.
 Kill it off and replace it with a clone.

 **If you modify the internals of an object or array – by changing a property, or pushing a new item, or even modifying an item inside an array – then the object or array is referentially equal to its old self, and a PureComponent will not notice that it has changed, and will not re-render.
 Weird rendering bugs will ensue.**